iy4vet/minecraft-server-discord-bot-python/README.md

-# minecraft-server-discord-bot
+# Overview
-Start a Minecraft server on your machine from a Discord bot!
-Do you want to have the ability to start a Minecraft server on your machine from a Discord bot?
+Do you want to be able to start a Minecraft server on your machine from a Discord bot?
 This simple script will help you do just that!

 # Features
 The commands `!start`and `!check` are available to use.
 They start and check the status of the server, respectively.